Benefit fraud is when a person has applied for, or is getting, a benefit they know they are not supposed to receive.

 - gives false details when applying for benefits

-- does not tell the relevant agency about changes affecting the amount of benefits to be paid
+- does not inform Social Security Scotland about changes to their situation affecting the amount they're paid

 If a person makes an honest mistake when applying for a benefit, this is not the same as fraud.

-An honest mistake can be when a person mistakenly completes an application incorrectly.
-Or, if they accidentally provide the wrong information asked for.
+An honest mistake can be when a person completes an application incorrectly, or, they accidentally provide the wrong information.

 Reporting fraud against Scottish benefits and payments